vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 parts of the day, I had no issues.
 The occasional pain was mostly at level ero where I was aware of it but it didn't distract me.

+## Seventeen days later (2024-08-04)

+Going into the day, the main factor working against me was that I only got 7 hours 40 minutes of sleep, which isn't too little on its own, but low considering that the previous day I had only 7 hours of sleep.

+Things were great in the morning and until my meal prep and eating.
+However, after eating, I noticed slight abdominal heaviness -- a 0 rating of pain.
+I also felt a bit of generalized fatigue and tingling.

 ## Current learnings

 I've been updating [best practices around abdominal